List of universities in the United Kingdom by date of foundation

 This is a list of universities in the United Kingdom by the date of their foundation as universities.

 In many cases the supposed date of foundation as a university is open to debate, particularly for the ancient universities.
 Modern universities have seen similar debate, with some universities having a heritage as educational institutions that pre-dates their current foundation or recognition as a university by over a hundred years, e.g. the use of 'Est 1824' on the University of Manchester logo, reflecting the initial foundations of the Manchester Mechanics' Institute and the Manchester Royal School of Medicine in that year, despite the current foundation having been established (by the merger of two existing universities) in 2004.
 For the modern (post 1800) universities, the date of achieving university status (by royal charter, act of parliament, order in council, or decision of Companies House) is given.
 Former universities with extant successor institutions in the UK are given in italics.

 Ancient universities

 Until the nineteenth century there were only two successful long-term university establishments in England and five in Scotland (including two in Aberdeen, see below).
-This excludes the original University of Northampton, which gained university status in 1261 before being abolished in 1265, the University of Stamford, which existed from 1333 to 1335, and Cromwell's New College, Durham, which existed from 1653-1660 but was not granted degree-awarding powers.
+This excludes other attempts to establish medieval studia in Northampton, which received migrations of scholars from Oxford in 1238, Cambridge in 1260 (encouraged by a royal charter in 1261) and Oxford again in 1263, but was then closed by royal decree in 1265, Salisbury, which similarly received a migration from Oxford in 1238 and was still in existence in 1278 but vanished by 1300, and in Stamford from 1333 to 1335, none of which ever attained recognition as a university, and Cromwell's New College, Durham, which existed from 1653-1660 but was not granted degree-awarding powers after opposition from Oxford and Cambridge and was closed at the restoration of the monarchy.